marcosamz/vaadin-ckeditor/VaadinCKEditor/README.txt

  - On IE8, if you load the sample application and click the 'Hit server' button immediately, the CKEditor disappears.
 But if you load the sample application, then hit the browser refresh, clicking the 'Hit server' button doesn't cause the problem.

- - It seems that sometimes after you make changes and click 'Hit server' the ValueChangeEvent doesn't fire.
-But if you click 'Hit server' again, it then shows, like the blur event sometimes comes in after the button clicked event.
-   Again, IE8 shows this the most, but I've seen it on Chrome and FF.
-   It appears to be some sort of timing issue where the 'immediate' button info is sent to the server before the editor's blur event has queued the updated text.

   IDEAS FOR FUTURE RELEASE